wlonk/arcadia/arcadia.md

   * A blush
   * A word

-## Face cards

-Your character will have a number of particular powers that are tied to face cards.
-If at any point that face card is showing, you may use that power.
-If that face card is your hole card, you may choose to reveal it to use that power.

 ## Magic

 There has always been another England.
 It lurks on the edge of perception, it